michielbdejong/fxsync-webcrypto/README.md

 Arguments: none

 ### setKeys(kB, syncKeys)
-TODO: hmac verification of syncKeys is not working yet This function is where all the exciting stuff happens.
+This function is where all the exciting stuff happens.
 First, kB is stretched using 64-bit HKDF over the string 'identity.mozilla.com/picl/v1/oldsync'.
 The result is split in two, where the first half becomes the AES key for decrypting cryptoKeysCiphertext (with initialization vector cryptoKeysIV), and the second half becomes the HMAC key for verifying the cryptoKeysHmac signature.

 Arguments: